LiskHQ/lisk-desktop/README.md

 ### Start

 Start the Electron client.
 Before staring you need to make sure the application is built.
-Use
+If you need to built the entire application, run

 ```
 npm run build
 ```

-if you want to build the entire app and if you want to solely build electron app run
+as mentioned before.
+And if you want to solely build electron app, run

 ```
 npm run build-electron